Skip advert

 Advertisement - Article continues below

 The Avenger is based on the same CMP/e-CMP platform as the Peugeot 2008, Vauxhall Mokka, Citroen C4 and DS 3, and their all-electric counterparts.
 Underneath the floor in the EV version lies a 54kWh battery pack that’s used to power the single electric motor that drives the front wheels.
-Some die-hard Jeep fans will see this as being sacrilegious, but a 4xe version with all-wheel drive is due to arrive in 2024.
+Some die-hard Jeep fans will see this as being sacrilegious, but a 4xe version with all-wheel drive using the e-Hybrid powertrain is also available.

 Advertisement - Article continues below